 For more insights into when to book early, check out this Cruise Critic article: Booking Ahead: 9 Cruises You Should Book at Least a Year in Advance.

 You should also look at options during “Wave Season,” which runs from January through March.
-All major cruise lines will present their most aggressive offers for the upcoming year during this period.
+Historically, all major cruise lines will present their most aggressive offers for the upcoming year during this period.
 The promotional pricing applies to sailings throughout the year, but the special discounts and perks accrue for booking during the wave season and placing a deposit.

-3. Be Flexible When Selecting A Cabin On Family Cruises.
+3. Be Flexible When Selecting A Cabin

-If you are flexible and not particular about type or location of your cabin, last-minute bookings can yield great savings.
+If you are flexible and not particular about the type or location of your cabin, last-minute bookings can yield great savings.
 In this instance, last-minute means three to six weeks out.
 This will typically be around the final payment deadline, and the cruise line will know how many vacancies remain to be filled.

-Similarly, you can save money by booking a “guarantee” room instead of a specific cabin.
-The cruise line guarantees you a cabin within a certain category or higher.
-Thus, you have the potential for a last minute upgrade.
-But, you also have the potential of being assigned to the worst possible option in the category you selected.
-Nor do you have any control over the location on the ship that you are assigned.
-You could potentially be placed in a noisy or high-traffic area that you would prefer to avoid.
+But, you can also be assigned to the worst possible option in the category you selected.
+Nor do you control the location on the ship you are assigned.
+You could potentially be placed in a noisy or high-traffic area you prefer to avoid.
 (You can find more tips on cabin selection in Our Family Guide To Choosing A Cruise Cabin With Ease.)

 4. Consider Alternative Room Configurations.